NamitaNahata/NamitaNahata/README.md

 ### 🌱 About Me

 - 🎓 I'm currently pursuing B.Tech in Computer Science with a specialization in Artificial Intelligence & Machine Learning
-- 🤖 I enjoy exploring real-world applications of AI, especially in healthcare and agriculture
 - 💻 I use GitHub to document my learning and share hands-on projects, notebooks, and research
-- 🚀 Constantly upskilling through certifications, research, and practical implementation

 ---